zhouyubiu/gitnotes/README.md

 # note
-this is my first git bote
+this is my first git note